 What’s Wrong With My iPhone?
 Should I Call My Carrier?

-When voicemail isn’t working, a lot of people assume that there’s a problem with their wireless carrier, so they immediately call Verizon, AT&T, Sprint, or another carrier’s customer support.
+When voicemail is not working on your iPhone, a lot of people assume that there’s a problem with their wireless carrier, so they immediately call Verizon, AT&T, Sprint, or another carrier’s customer support hotline.
 However, a lot of the time the problem is really caused by a software issue on the iPhone itself.

-There are two main reasons why your iPhone won’t play voicemails:
+There are two main reasons why your iPhone is not playing voicemails:

-- Your iPhone isn’t downloading voicemails from your wireless carrier.
+- Your iPhone isn’t downloading voicemails from your wireless carrier; or

 Our troubleshooting guide will help you diagnose and fix the reason why voicemail is not working on your iPhone!